-- (a) From 1 July 2020 the disturbance of roosting and nesting areas of the black fronted tern, black billed gull, banded dotterel or black fronted dotterel located in the bed of a lake, river (including an ephemeral river), modified watercourse, or natural wetland by livestock including cattle, deer, pigs or sheep is a prohibited activity. - (b) From 1 July 2020, the disturbance of the bed of a Regionally Significant Wetland or Sensitive Water Body listed in Appendix A by livestock including cattle, deer, pigs or sheep is a prohibited activity. - (c) The disturbance of the bed of a river (excluding ephemeral rivers where stock access is permitted under Rule 20(aa)) or modified watercourse for the purposes of moving livestock including cattle, deer, pigs or sheep (but excluding dairy cattle on a dairy platform or on land used for dairy support) is a permitted activity provided the livestock are being supervised and are actively driven across the water body in one continuous movement. - (d) Bed disturbance activities that do not comply with Rule 70(c) are a non-complying activity. - (e) Other than as provided for by Rules 70(c) and 70(d), the disturbance of the bed of a lake, river (excluding ephemeral rivers where stock access is permitted under Rule 20(aa)), modified watercourse or natural wetland by cattle, deer or pigs is a permitted activity prior to the dates set out in Table 1 for the land having listed land slopes after which time it is respectively a discretionary activity on that land.
+- (a) From 1 July 2020, the disturbance of roosting and nesting areas of the black fronted tern, black billed gull, banded dotterel or black fronted dotterel located in the bed of a lake, river (including an ephemeral river), modified watercourse, or natural wetland by stock including cattle, deer, pigs or sheep is a prohibited activity. - (b) From 1 July 2020, the disturbance of the bed of a Regionally Significant Wetland or Sensitive Water Body listed in Appendix A by stock including cattle, deer, pigs or sheep is a prohibited activity. - (c) The disturbance of the bed of a river (excluding ephemeral rivers where stock access is permitted under Rule 20(aa)) or modified watercourse for the purposes of moving stock including cattle, deer, pigs or sheep (but excluding dairy cattle on a dairy platform or on land used for dairy support) is a permitted activity provided the stock are being supervised and are actively driven across the water body in one continuous movement. - (d) Bed disturbance activities that do not comply with Rule 70(c) are a non-complying activity. - (e) Other than as provided for by Rules 70(c) and 70(d), the disturbance of the bed of a lake, river (excluding ephemeral rivers where stock access is permitted under Rule 20(aa)), modified watercourse or natural wetland by cattle, deer or pigs is a permitted activity prior to the dates set out in Table 1 for the land having listed land slopes after which time it is respectively a discretionary activity on that land.

-Land slope (as classified by the LRI slope dataset) Farm/stock type Plains (0-3°) Undulating/rolling land (>3-15°) Steeper land (>15° and over) Dairy cattle (on milking platforms) and pigs All water bodies that are: over 1 metre wide from 1 July 2017 on all slopes less than 1 metre wide from 1 July 2020 on the Plains and Undulating/rolling land Dairy support (on either land owned/leased by the dairy farmer or third party land) All water bodies from 1 July 2022 All water bodies over 1 metre wide from 1 July 2022 Beef cattle and deer All water bodies from 1 July 2025 All water bodies over 1 metre wide from 1 July 2030, unless the average stocking rate on the land directly adjacent to the water body is less than 6 stock units per hectare All water bodies where break feeding occurs from 1 July 2022
+Land slope (as classified by the LRI slope dataset) Farm/stock type Plains (0-3°) Undulating/rolling land (>3-15°) Steeper land (>15° and over) Dairy cattle (on dairy platforms) and pigs All water bodies that are: over 1 metre wide from 1 July 2017 on all slopes less than 1 metre wide from 1 July 2020 on the plains and undulating/rolling land Dairy support (on either land owned/leased by the dairy farmer or third party land) All water bodies from 1 July 2022 All water bodies over 1 metre wide from 1 July 2022 All water bodies where break feeding occurs from 1 July 2022 Beef cattle and deer All water bodies from 1 July 2025 All water bodies where All water bodies over 1 metre wide from 1 July 2030, unless the average stocking rate on the land directly adjacent to the water body is less than 6 stock units per hectare break feeding occurs from 1 July 2022